-More details to come soon, but here’s a sneak peek at what we’re looking forward to next year!
+Here’s what we’re looking forward to this season!
 All concerts take place at the HELICONIAN HALL, 35 Hazelton Avenue, Toronto.
-All individual ticket prices are pay-what-you-wish – and we also have a subscription option: four concerts for the cheerfully reasonable price of $99!
+All individual ticket prices are pay-what-you-wish.

 EPHEMERA: CORELLI in CHINA